How is the major oil spill in the Gulf of Mexico affecting wildlife?

 Professionals and trained volunteers take care of oiled birds at treatment facilities set up just for this purpose.
 Here is what happens when a bird arrives for treatment.

 Find out more about this process from the International Bird Rescue Research Center.

-National Wildlife Federation, its affiliates and partners are establishing a volunteer network to help with the huge task of assessing and responding to the damage in the Gulf.
-Gulf Coast Surveillance Teams will be monitoring the coastline daily, watching for evidence of oil harming wildlife or impacting the ecosystem.
-Information provided by these teams will help state and federal officials and clean-up teams target their efforts.
-Later, the role of these volunteers will shift to working on longer-term efforts to clean up and restore the delicate coastal ecosystems of the Gulf region.
+National Wildlife Federation, its affiliates and partners have established a volunteer network to help with the huge task of restoring Gulf Coast wetlands.
+In the beginning, Gulf Coast Surveillance Teams monitored the coastline daily, watching for evidence of oil harming wildlife or impacting the ecosystem.
+Information provided by these teams helped state and federal officials and clean-up teams target their efforts.
+Now, the role of these volunteers has shifted to working on longer-term efforts to continue with clean up and restore the delicate coastal ecosystems of the Gulf region.
 Learn more about the volunteer efforts and how you might be able to assist them here.

 Of course, the best long-term solution to disasters such as this one is to decrease our use of fossil fuels and find better alternatives.
 Implementing the Eco-Schools USA Energy Pathway is a great way to work toward that goal at your school.
 You can also involve students in putting pressure on government officials to make stronger environmental laws and to lead the way in changing our energy policy.

 Place your order today for the themed box that delivers everything you need to create family memories while discovering nature and wildlife.Read More

 A new report illustrates how congressional inaction threatens sportsmen, wildlife, and communities.Read More

 Showcase the impact of habitat gardens!
 Submit your photographs now through October 12.Read More